Course Schedule

 - Week 6: Research design: Data management (student-lead)

-- Week 7: Computational methods: classification and topic modeling (instructor-lead)
+- Week 7: Computational methods: topic modeling and classification (instructor-lead)

 - Week 8: Research design: Concept representation (student-lead)